kerm1t/modplayer_sdl/readme.txt

 cmake .. -A x64
 cmake --build .

+features:
+- text output

 - create an SDL window, instead of the GDI
  ... this went pretty smooth, had this after a couple of minutes
  // https://stackoverflow.com/questions/49539717/how-to-render-a-point-in-sdl2
 - nettes SDL drawing tut: https://thenumb.at/cpp-course/sdl2/04/04.html
+- for text output I was thinking of using ttf (nice tutorial here: https://thenumb.at/cpp-course/sdl2/07/07.html), then quickly decided for a bmp-font look solution

 2do: